pentandra/lifepreserver/METADATA.md

 REQUIRED_FOR_KINDS: all

-The document title.
+The item title.

 ### `description`

 REQUIRED_FOR_KINDS: all

-A description of the content of the HTML `meta[@name="description"]` elements as well as a short description of the document that is used as needed on the site.
+A description of the content of the HTML `meta[@name="description"]` elements as well as a short description of the item that is used as needed on the site.

 ### `meta_description`